 I fostered ideas regarding the reopening of long-decommissioned railways lines in my early 20s, long before I became involved in politics in on official capacity, or learnt that the Green Party desired to expand our existing rail infrastructure.
-I have melancholically wandered along countless dormant gullies and elevated rides with my hound, my mind ablaze with Rain, Steam and Speed, thinking it a catastrophe that the great rail exodus of the Beeching Axe was allowed to occur.
-Given the enormous rate of development in Northamptonshire, it would be a challenge (if not impossible, as is the case with the Nene line, due to the A605 that supplanted it) to resurrect decommissioned lines on their original footprints, but nonetheless, there is justification for investing in rail: from doorstep to destination, a journey from Kettering to Northampton presently takes me in excess of 1hr 15mins, and to Daventry, approaching three hours.
+I have melancholically wandered along countless dormant gullies and elevated rides with my beloved Border Terrier, my mind ablaze with Rain, Steam and Speed, thinking it a catastrophe that the great rail exodus of the Beeching Axe was allowed to occur.
+Given the enormous rate of development in Northamptonshire, it would be a challenge (if not impossible, as is the case with the Nene line, due to the A605 that supplanted it) to resurrect decommissioned lines on their original footprints.
+Nevertheless, there is justification for investing in rail: from doorstep to destination, a journey from Kettering to Northampton presently takes me in excess of 1hr 15mins, and to Daventry, approaching three hours.

 The East Midlands line presently runs from Kettering to Wellingborough en route to St Pancras, but, once upon a time, it whirled off west in the direction of Northampton.
 What a joy it would be to make that same journey by rail (and perhaps beyond to Daventry), now that I can safely lock up my bicycle at Kettering station, thanks to the secure–and very much welcomed–bicycle storage facilities East Midlands Trains now offer.
 If we are serious about improving the viability and convenience of public transportation, and reducing congestion and pollution on our roads by shifting both the general public and freight to rail, we must reverse the mass closures of the 1960s, and revolutionise our railways.
 But we must not get ahead of ourselves–the first step is renationalisation, and providing more affordable travel for commuters.